When was Puppy Jake Foundation started?

 How much does a Veteran have to pay for a service dog?

-Who pays for the care of the service dog once it's placed with a Veteran?
+Who pays for the care of the service dog once it is placed with a veteran?

 Upon completion of Team Training, the veteran assumes the financial responsibility of the service dog.